Empowering those to talk about suicide and speak out rather than conceal the feeling.

 - Provide financial needs to those who have lost loved ones to suicide.

-- Work and provide other organizations promoting suicide awareness with financial support.
+- Collaborate with and provide other organizations promoting suicide awareness with financial support.

 Helping Empower Adolescents to Reject Thoughts of Suicide (HEARTS)